-- Help people meet basic needs for food & shelter, and emergency medical attention.
-Provide, simple and accurate information on how to obtain these (safety). - Listen to people who wish to share their stories and emotions; remember there is no wrong or right way to feel (calming). - Be friendly and compassionate even if people are being difficult (calming). - Continue to provide accurate information about the disaster or trauma and the relief efforts to help people understand the situation (calming). - Help people contact friends or loved ones (connectedness). - Keep families together -- children with parents or other close relatives whenever possible (connectedness). - Give practical suggestions that encourage people to meet their own needs (empowerment). - Direct people to locations of available services (government and non-government (hopefulness). - Remind people (if you know) that more help and services are on the way (hopefulness).
+- Help people meet basic needs for food and shelter, and emergency medical attention.
+Provide, simple and accurate information on how to obtain these (safety). - Listen to people who wish to share their stories and emotions; remember there is no wrong or right way to feel (calming). - Be friendly and compassionate even if people are being difficult (calming). - Continue to provide accurate information about the disaster or trauma and the relief efforts to help people understand the situation (calming). - Help people contact friends or loved ones (connectedness). - Keep families together children with parents or other close relatives whenever possible (connectedness). - Give practical suggestions that encourage people to meet their own needs (empowerment). - Direct people to locations of available services (government and non-government (hopefulness).